stellar/stellar-core/docs/software/commands.md

   blob is a base64 encoded XDR serialized `ConfigUpgradeSetKey`.
   This command outputs the `ConfigUpgradeSet` (if it's valid and it exists) in a readable format that corresponds to the `ConfigUpgradeSetKey` passed in.
 This can be used by validators to verify Soroban Settings upgrades before voting on them.
+Use this along with the `sorobaninfo?format=detailed` command to compare against the existing settings to see exactly what is changing.

 * **surveytopology**
   `surveytopology?duration=DURATION&node=NODE_ID`<br>